TechCrunch

 As for eligibility criteria, Solomon says Google wanted to “find companies that had a readiness for the funding” and had not already received more than $3 million in outside backing.

-Though Google says it is looking to mentor, and not necessarily capitalize off, the founders who’ve received checks, many of the teams have identified sizable opportunities that are poised to grow as country’s demographics change.
+Though Google says it is looking to mentor, and not necessarily capitalize off, the founders who’ve received checks, many of the teams have identified sizable opportunities that are poised to grow as the country’s demographics change.

-Latched and Hook, for example, a 4.5-year-old Atlanta, Ga.,-based beauty startup, spied the need for non-toxic synthetic and stylish hair products and began producing and selling its own braids and twists, wigs and ponytails, and has been embraced by both beauty editors and an expanding customer base alike.
+Latched and Hook, for example, a 4.5-year-old Atlanta-based beauty startup, spied the need for non-toxic synthetic and stylish hair products and began producing and selling its own braids and twists, wigs and ponytails, and has been embraced by both beauty editors and an expanding customer base alike.

-Another startup, MindRight, a year-old, Newark, N.J.-based startup provides culturally responsive mental health coaching via text message to largely teenagers in order to help them develop positive coping skills; the idea is to reach and support students who are dealing with stress and trauma to help prevent a crisis, as well as to work with them to establish goals. (“I am blown away by many of the founders, [a lot] are whom are working on big issues impacting the communities where they live,” says Solomon.)
+Another startup, MindRight, a year-old, Newark-based startup, provides culturally responsive mental health coaching via text message largely to teenagers in order to help them develop positive coping skills; the idea is to reach and support students who are dealing with stress and trauma to help prevent a crisis, as well as to work with them to establish goals. (“I am blown away by many of the founders, [a lot] are whom are working on big issues impacting the communities where they live,” says Solomon.)

 Many of the startups also target Americans who might not be top of mind for engineering talent in Silicon Valley startups because they have less disposable income but who collectively represent a much bigger swath of the country.
-Among these is Courtroom5, a 6.5-year-old, Durham, N.C.-based online platform that empowers people to manage their own civil court cases without the need of a lawyer.
+Among these is Courtroom5, a 6.5-year-old, Durham-based online platform that empowers people to manage their own civil court cases without the need of a lawyer.

-Asked about Google for Startups’s relationship to GV — the corporate venture arm of Google that invests many hundreds of millions of dollars each year — and whether it gets a first look at the startups that Solomon and her team identify, she says there’s a connection but not a straight line from A to B.
+Asked about Google for Startups’ relationship to GV — the corporate venture arm of Google that invests many hundreds of millions of dollars each year — and whether it gets a first look at the startups that Solomon and her team identify, she says there’s a connection, but not a straight line from A to B.

 “We do have a relationship with the GV team,” one that sees some of the partners serving as mentors for the young startups it tracks.
-But the idea is to help the startups with which it is involved better prepare for “investment from GV and across the board” she adds, suggesting that she isn’t as interested in where some of these founders secure venture funding as much as she is focused on ensuring they’re able to receive it.
+But the idea is to help the startups with which it is involved better prepare for “investment from GV and across the board,” she adds, suggesting that she isn’t as interested in where some of these founders secure venture funding as much as she is focused on ensuring they’re able to receive it.

 As for whether there is enough of that follow-on funding — many Black investors and founders have expressed concerns to TechCrunch over a continuing lack of diversity at growth-stage venture firms — Solomon says she hopes “firms are paying attention to firms that will need additional funding.”

 It’s certainly the point of what she is trying to build at Google, as well as in a second role she holds as a managing partner at Collab Capital in Atlanta.
-Brands that understand Black customers and other underrepresented groups is a “great place to be investing,” she notes.
+Brands that understand Black customers and other underrepresented groups represents a “great place to be investing,” she notes.
 With a little financial boost and a lot of mentoring, Google hopes these new reward recipients will have an even better story to tell that makes that next round easier to raise.

 You can learn more about half a dozen of the cash-reward recipients below.
 You can find the complete list here.